smitkoli18ce5005/MDP_FunDooApi/readme.md

 * Created notes API for adding, updating and deleting notes
 * Added service for user api
 * Added service for notes api
+* Made changes to end points for user and notes api routes